alban-martinant-de-preneuf/calculator9000/README.md

 TYPE=mysql
 ```

-3. Execute the provided SQL script 'database.sql' located in the 'backend' directory to create the necessary tables.
+3. Execute the provided SQL script 'calculator9000.sql' located in the 'backend' directory to create the necessary tables.

 4. Set up the PHP server with your preferred method (e.g., Apache, Nginx, etc.).